Rajkushma

 Rajkushma is a village in the Paschim Medinipur District in West Bengal, India.
-It lies on the Silda-Parihati road and is neighboured by the villages of Ashakanthi, Joypur, Posdaand, and Kishoripur.
+It lies on the Silda-Parihati road.
+Its neighbouring villages are Ashakanthi, Joypur, Posdaand, and Kishoripur.
 The village has a primary school by the name of Ashakanthi Primary School, though it is not located in the Ashakanthi mouza.
-The population is made up of people from the Karmakar, Gandhabanik, Teli, Bhuina and Karia-Lodha-Sobar castes.
+The population comprises members of the Karmakar, Gandhabanik, Teli, Bhuina and Karia-Lodha-Sobar castes.